tkem/cachetools/docs/index.rst

 .. autofunction:: hashkey

-   Returns a :class:`tuple` instance suitable as a cache key, provided the positional and keywords arguments are hashable.
+   This function returns a :class:`tuple` instance suitable as a cache key, provided the positional and keywords arguments are hashable.

    .. versionadded:: 1.1